-In this digital age, with the fast development of global economics, companies are using various of technology and ideas to advertise their products or brands.
+In this digital age, with the fast development of global economics, companies are using various techniques and ideas to advertise their products or brands.
 Globally, people are living in a mass advertising world.

 Therefore, to break through the clutter, much work should be done for advertisers to find the most appropriate way to improve the advertising effectiveness.